openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

-If all memory-accessing instructions in a loop have ``llvm.access.group`` metadata that each refer to one of the access groups of a loop's ``llvm.loop.parallel_accesses`` metadata, then the loop has no loop carried memory dependences and is considered to be a parallel loop.
+If all memory-accessing instructions in a loop have ``llvm.access.group`` metadata that each refer to one of the access groups of a loop's ``llvm.loop.parallel_accesses`` metadata, then the loop has no loop carried memory dependencies and is considered to be a parallel loop.

 Note that if not all memory access instructions belong to an access